unode/deep-learning-intro/_episodes/03-monitor-the-model.md

 > > * Related to more data: use data augmentation.
 By creating realistic variations of the available data, the model might improve as well.
 > > * More data can mean more data points (you can test it yourself by taking more than the 3 years we used here!)
 > > * More data can also mean more features!
 What about adding the month?
+> > * The labels we used here (sunshine hours) are highly biased, many days with no or nearly no sunshine but few with >10 hours.
+Techniques such as oversampling or undersampling might handle such biased labels better.
 > > Another alternative would be to not only look at data from one day, but use the data of a longer period such as a full week.
 > > This will turn the data into time series data which in turn might also make it worth to apply different model architectures...
 > >